sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 - **Incremental Backups** (_backs up only the specific files that was changed from the full backup image or differential backup image._)
 - **Transaction Log Backups**

-### 127. Why should you do ***OutPut Port Filtering***, is it really important from a security point of view?
+### 127. Why should you do ***OutPut Port Filtering***, is it important from a security point of view?
-**Yes it is**.
+**Yes, it is**.
 Say for instance, an employee is running a vulnerable version of a webserver or some other service that opens a port to the outside world, such that the webserver can be accessed like http://localhost:8000.
 This may seem that it is running only in the local machine, but certain applications can be accessed by http://1.1.1.1:8000 where 1.1.1.1 being the public ip (_just for illustration purposes_) of the internal user.

 ### 128. How would you scan an IPv6 address using ***NPing***?
 There is no such big difference when it comes to IPv6 addresses.
 However, it is suggested to use `-6` or `--ipv6` options whilst scanning as this makes NPing to parse faster.